 Antimicrobial resistance (AMR) genome annotation and variants data were generated using the Resistance Gene Identifier (RGI), a tool for putative AMR gene detection from submitted sequence data using the AMR detection models available in CARD.
-To generate these data, RGI was used to analyze molecular sequence data available in NCBI Genomes for the World Health Organization’s priority pathogens, the ESKAPE pathogens, and additional pathogens of interest.
-For each of these pathogens, complete chromosome sequences, complete plasmid sequences, and whole genome shotgun (WGS) assemblies were analyzed individually by RGI.
+To generate these data, RGI was used to analyze molecular sequence data available in NCBI Genomes for 413 pathogens of interest (see Sampling), plus genomic islands available in Islandviewer.
+For each of these pathogens, complete chromosome sequences, predicted genomic islands, complete plasmid sequences, and whole genome shotgun (WGS) assemblies were analyzed individually by RGI.

 Genome and variants data is available under both the Perfect and Strict paradigms of RGI, the former tracking perfect matches to the curated reference sequences and mutations in the CARD, while the latter detects previously unknown variants of known AMR genes, including secondary screen for key mutations, using detection models with curated similarity cut-offs to ensure the detected variant is likely a functional AMR gene.
+These analysis currently exclude CARD's rRNA mutation models.
 For more information, see the Resistance Gene Identifier.

-The reported results are entirely dependant upon the curated AMR detection models in CARD, the algorithms available in RGI (recently expanded to include rRNA mutations and efflux over-expression models, see the Resistance Gene Identifier), and the sequence data available at NCBI.
+The reported results are entirely dependant upon the curated AMR detection models in CARD and the sequence data available at NCBI.
 These data will change over time as CARD curation, RGI software, and NCBI data evolve.